Members | Liaisons | Staff

 Michelle Rogers joined Cargill, Inc. in April 2020 and currently is the Manager of Industrial and Regulatory and Scientific Affairs – North America.
 In this role she is responsible for developing the industrial regulatory strategy to ensure compliance while enabling business success along with managing a team of regulatory and hazard communication specialist.
 Prior to joining Cargill, Michelle spent 13 years working for The Lubrizol Corporation.
 Michelle joined Lubrizol as a research scientist where she developed novel detergents for engine oils.
 She then transitioned to the Product Safety and Compliance Department (PSCD).
 Michelle’s time in PSCD was focused on the EU and Korean REACH regulations along with the associated systems and process development.

-Joe Sabol is a consultant to the chemical, semiconductor, polymer, and related industries, specializing in technical and business development services.
+Joe Sabol is a consultant to the chemical, semiconductor, metal/oxide, polymer, and related industries, specializing in technical and business development services for start-ups, small, and growing chemical businesses.
 Sabol grew up on an apple farm in Racine County, Wisconsin, and received a B.S. in chemistry from Carroll College (now Carroll University, Wisconsin) and a Ph.D. in chemistry from Oklahoma State University (Stillwater).
-After a postdoc in chemical engineering at University of Minnesota, Sabol taught analytical, physical, and environmental chemistry and studied the transport, magnetic, and crystallographic properties of transition metal oxides, variants of Fe3O4.
-Sabol joined ACS in 1976, was named ACS Fellow in 2018, and currently is Division of Small Chemical Businesses Program Chair (2008-present) and Councilor (2016-2024), Upper Peninsula Local Section Treasurer (2008-present), and Great Lakes Region Director (2011-present) and Treasurer (2019-2022).
-Sabol served on Committee for Chemistry and Public Affairs (2015-2021).
-In 2003 Sabol was appointed to Marquette County [MI] Local Emergency Planning Committee and has been Chair since 2017.
+After a postdoc in chemical engineering at University of Minnesota, Sabol taught analytical, physical, and environmental chemistry and studied the transport, magnetic, and crystallographic properties of transition metal substituted magnetite, variants of Fe3O4.
+Sabol joined ACS in 1976, was named ACS Fellow in 2018, and has served in many volunteer roles, including Division of Small Chemical Businesses Program Chair (2008-2022) and Councilor (2016-2024), Upper Peninsula Local Section Treasurer (2008-2023), and Great Lakes Region Director (2011-2023) and Treasurer (2019-2025).
+Sabol served on Committee for Chemistry and Public Affairs (2015-2021) before joining CES in 2022.
+In 2003, Sabol was appointed to Marquette County [Michigan] Local Emergency Planning Committee and has been Chair since 2017.
+In 2022, Sabol was elected Director, Friends of Peter White Public Library [Marquette, Michigan].

 Dr. Peter Smith, Member (2023)

-Pete Smith is a Professor of Chemistry and Chair of the Department of Biochemistry & Chemistry at Westminster College in New Wilmington, PA where he has worked since 2002.
+Pete Smith is a Professor of Chemistry at Westminster College in New Wilmington, PA where he has worked since 2002.
 He earned his B.S.
 (1997) and Ph.D.
 (2000) in chemistry from the University of Tennessee, Knoxville.
 Before beginning his career at Westminster College, Pete was a Franklin Postdoctoral Teaching Fellow at the University of Georgia.
-Pete began his service to the ACS and its members in his local section (Penn Ohio Border Section) where he has served as chair (2006), secretary (2007 – 2009), member-at-large (2003, 2018 – 2020), and alternate councilor (2005 – 2012).
+Pete began his service to the ACS and its members in his local section where he has served as chair (2006), secretary (2007 – 2009), member-at-large (2003, 2018 – 2020), and alternate councilor (2005 – 2012).
 In 2007, he began his national service as an Associate on the Younger Chemists Committee (2007 – 2009).
 From there, Pete has served the Division of Industrial & Engineering Chemistry as chair of the Green Chemistry & Engineering subdivision (2009), program chair (2014 – 2015), and councilor (2018 – 2020).
 He has also served as treasurer (2008 – 2014) and chair (2017) of the Division of Professional Relations.
 Additionally, Pete has served on the Committee for Chemical Abstracts Service (2012 – 2017) and as a member of three General Chemistry Exam Committees for the ACS Examinations Institute (2005, 2010, 2014).

 Pete’s research focuses on creating new methods for the recovery of valuable materials from scrap and end-of-life high tech products.
 He and his students are currently developing more sustainable and benign methods for separating the rare earth components from the transition metals in scrap permanent magnets.
 As a complement to his research, Pete created and has been the primary professor for the green chemistry course offered at Westminster College.